-She began the workshop by stating that the answers to a well conducted interview can and should provide a film maker with an excellent narrative, without the need to rely on a voice over to tell their story.
+She began the workshop by stating that the answers to a well-conducted interview can and should provide a filmmaker with an excellent narrative, without the need to rely on a voiceover to tell their story.
 However, the interviewer must prepare in order to get useful soundbites that will further this narrative.
-Once the footage reaches the edit phase, it is too late to get the most out of the interview.
+Once the footage reaches the editing phase, it is too late to get the most out of the interview.
 You can’t go back to ask questions that you forgot to ask because you weren’t prepared.
 People won’t stand for it.
 They expect you to be professional and not waste time.

 Do Your Homework

 Research preparation is paramount.
 Since our Doc is about historic events in Eastern Europe spanning from before World War Two to the present, we hired a historian/researcher who specializes in the region.
 In addition to knowing your subject, Adele suggests that you must also research the individual interviewee.
 With knowledge idea of their personal story, an interviewer can encourage their subject to support the narrative by asking well relevant and thought-provoking questions.
 By approaching your subject from a place of understanding, you will gain their trust and get the best content possible.

 The Trust Factor